 Install via the QGIS Plugin Downloader or manual.
 Manual means that you download the Archiv and extract the folder to the QGIS Plugin dir (~/.qgis/python/plugins/ on Linux machines and (qgis_install folder)/python/plugins on Windows).
 In both cases you need to have the scientific libraries numpy and scipy installed!

 LecoS was tested under Linux Debian (Wheezy testing) and Windows XP (SP 3).
-If the necessary libraries are installed it should run out of the box for both QGIS 1.8 stable (Lisboa) and QGIS dev.
+If the necessary libraries are installed it should run out of the box for both QGIS 1.8 stable (Lisboa), QGIS 2.0 (Dufour) and QGIS dev.
 (Master).

 Errors and Bugs:

-I will continuously adapt and improve the QGIS-plugin in the future, if i have the time for it.
+I will continuously adapt and improve the QGIS-plugin in the future, if I have the time for it.
 Please reply below this post, if you have any ideas of improvement.
 Specific wishes can be implemented against a little donation.

 See my blog posts below for more infos about the new versions